Tartarus6/Guppy/README.md

 # Optional (to open the page upon running): npm run dev -- --open
 ```

+### Project Structure Oddities
+While this is a svelte project, the server backend (running the database and llm api) is just node.
+This means that svelte features can only be used in the frontend side.

+This means that we can use `import { env } from '$env/dynamic/private';` to get the environment vairables within the svelte related files, but we would have to use `import dotenv from 'dotenv'` (but preferably use `envProps.ts`) in order to get the environment variables.

 ### Database Management
 If changes are made to the schema, the `.db` file will need to be updated.
 To do so run: